OverZealous/gulp-cdnizer/README.md

 > Type: `String`
 > Default: (none)

 > Bower package name for this source or set of sources.
-By providing the package name, cdnizer will look up the version string of the *currently installed* bower package, and provide it as a property to the `cdn` string.
-This is done by looking for either the `bower.json` or `.bower.json` file within your bower components directory.
+By providing the package name, cdnizer will look up the version string of the *currently installed* Bower package, and provide it as a property to the `cdn` string.
+This is done by looking for either the `bower.json` or `.bower.json` file within your Bower components directory.

 > The benefit of doing it this way is that the version used from the CDN *always* matches your local copy.
 It will never automatically be updated to a newer patch version without being tested.